-Are budget constraints putting a damper on family vacation plans?
+Is COVID or budgeting constraints putting a damper on family summer vacation plans?
 Do you wish you could find a fun travel destination for the entire family, at a reasonable cost?
 State parks offer fun activities for families and accommodations for every lifestyle, all at reasonable rates.
+Check out these summer camping vacation tips!

-To find t state parks in your area, do a search.
 Most states have a website where you learn more about each park and what it has to offer, including upcoming events and activities.
-They may even showcase special deals and promotions (or do an extra search on Google) for your online reservation.
+They may even showcase special deals and promotions for your online reservation.

 All Levels of Lodging